 Step 2: Connect to your network

 On your smartphone, go to the network/Wi-Fi menu in your device’s system preferences or settings.
-If your Xbox One is not connected, select Set up wireless network, choose your desired network and enter the respective password if prompted.
+If your Xbox One is not connected, select Set Up Wireless Network, choose your desired network, and enter the respective password when prompted.
 Both devices must be within the range of your network to connect.

 Certain features, like using your phone as a remote control for the Xbox One, require both your Xbox One and phone to be connected on the same Wi-Fi network.
 Others, such as checking your achievements and activity feed, work as long as both devices are on an internet connection.

 Step 3: Sync your smartphone with your console

 Tapping that should bring up a list of available Xbox consoles that you can connect to.
-Assuming yours is the only one on the list, tap the icon — labeled Xbox-SystemOS, unless you’ve renamed it– and then Turn on.
+Assuming yours is the only one on the list, tap the icon — labeled Xbox-SystemOS, unless you’ve renamed it — and then tap Turn On.

 Step 4: Use the app